 I keep a journal where I write the bugs I encounter and how I solved them, the traps and inconsistencies programming languages throw to our wonderful faces, and other joyful details I want to log.

-When a beginner encounter difficulties to understand my explanations how to solve a difficult bug or tasks, I can search in my journal using the tags to understand what was my thinking process at the time.
+When a beginner encounter difficulties to understand my explanations how to solve a difficult bug or tasks, I can search in my journal using tags and search queries to understand what was my thinking process at the time.

-Then, I can try to remember the prior knowledge required to explain it to my learner, if he doesn’t know it already.
-Similarly to the mindmap solution, it can be used as a trigger to remember how I was thinking at the time, what difficulties I had, and how I solved them.
+Then, I can try to remember the prior knowledge required to explain it to my learners, if they don’t know it already.
+Similarly, using mindmaps can help remember how I was thinking at the time, what difficulties I had, and how I solved them.

 Writing a Blog

-Then, I can have a mental model about what to explain to the learner, and have all the details I need to avoid the expert blind spot.
+Then, I can have a mental model about what to explain to the learner, and have all the details I need in order to avoid the expert blind spot.

 Thriving to be a Good Mentor

-What did we learn together with this article?
+It’s time to summarize.
+What did we see in this article?

 - Informal communications and friendly relationships can give precious information about what a learner doesn’t know.
 It will help the teacher not falling into the expert blind spot.

-- Writing or representing the steps and layers of your knowledge (via mindmaps, blogs, or journals) can remind you the details you might have chunked, and consequently avoiding the expert blind spots when you need to explain these concepts.
+- Writing or representing the steps and layers of our knowledge (via mindmaps, blogs, or journals for example) can remind us the details we might have chunked.